icco/bloomFilter/README.md

 ## Data

  * Items
-   * a url, text, parent, a userid, and a date
+   * title, url, text, parent, a userid, and a date
    * if url, parent must be 0.
    * if url text must be null
    * if text, url must be null